 Cardiovascular disease accounts for nearly 800,000 deaths in the United States every year, according to the American Heart Association.
 That’s about one of every three deaths.
 Additionally, about 92 million American adults are living with some form of heart disease or the after-effects of stroke.

-- Charles Antzelevitch, PhD, who specializes in research on cardiac electrophysiology and arrhythmia syndromes, and whose research has helped establish diagnostic criteria and treatment approaches for both inherited and acquired arrhythmia syndromes
+- Charles Antzelevitch, PhD, specializes in research on cardiac electrophysiology and arrhythmia syndromes.
+His research has helped establish diagnostic criteria and treatment approaches for both inherited and acquired arrhythmia syndromes.
+He is the recipient of the 2020 Lifetime Achievement Award from the American College of Cardiology.

-- Peter Kowey, MD, a physician and scientist who specializes in electrophysiology
+- Peter Kowey, MD, is a physician and scientist who specializes in electrophysiology.

-- Gan-Xin Yan, MD, PhD, an electrophysiologist and researcher whose studies of arrhythmias have contributed to an understanding of J wave syndromes.
+- Gan-Xin Yan, MD, PhD, is an electrophysiologist and researcher whose studies of arrhythmias have contributed to an understanding of J wave syndromes.
+His innovation, arterially perfused ventricular wedge preparation (or wedge prep), is markedly impacting pharmaceutical development in the U.S.

 Your gift to the LIMR Cardiovascular Fund will help further research that could benefit the lives of millions of heart disease and stroke patients.